-Initiatives specifically aimed at the climate
+Initiatives specifically aimed at the climate UNEP's climate commitments for banks: UNEP FI Net-Zero Banking Alliance (NZBA) and

-UNEP's climate commitments for banks: LINEP FI Net-Zero Banking Alliance (NZBA) and Collective Commitment to Climate Action (CCCA) We have signed up to both initiatives and are actively working towards being climate neutral by the end of 2050.
+We have signed up to both initiatives and are actively working towards being climate neutral by the end of 2050.
 See Annual Report, p.
 248, and reports on our website.

-Partnership for Carbon Accounting Financials (PCAF) - a global partnership in which financial institutions report on greenhouse gas emissions in their portfolios.
-The Bank signed up in 2020.
+Partnership for Carbon Accounting Financials (PCAF) - a global partnership in which financial institutions report on greenhouse gas emissions

 Science Based Targets Initiative - SBTi develops methods for creating science-based climate targets in line with the Paris Agreement.
 The Bank has signed up to SBTi and uses the method where possible.
 However, SBTi currently does not have a method that can be used to approve our goals.
+See p.
+228.

 Eco-Lighthouse is an environmental management system (EMS) recognised by the EU.
-The Bank has been environmentally certified since 2008 and
+The Bank has been environmentally certified since 2008 and reports on emissions and other criteria annually See p.
+261 internationally recognised non-profit climate organisation CDP and are on the recognised A

-CDP - we report on the climate via the internationally recognised non-profit climate organisation CDP and are on the recognised A
+CDP - we report on the climate via the